mamadoz79/information-hiding/README.md

 # information-hiding
 #Task 1
-remove comments and NewLines in C with python using antlr4
+remove comments and NewLines in C++ with python using antlr4